7 Tips for Getting Along with Siblings

 - Ask your parents to come with you to your youth group sometime and go with them to their group to learn about each other's vision and spiritual development.

 - Serve some meals together at the city's rescue mission or see how you can serve the homeless together.

 - Visit relatives or church members in nursing homes, or check with a nursing home to see how you can minister to this other often-forgotten element of society.
 Some senior centers welcome visits from pets.
 Get your family pet involved!

 - Have a family missions fund.
-For instance decorate a jar and put it in a common area in your house and drop change in it when you walk by.
+For instance, you could decorate a jar and put it in a common area in your house and drop change in it when you walk by.
 Then when the jar's full, donate the funds to missions or a special ministry.

-- Volunteer to work together with a kids? class at church or at VBS.
-For instance, you can take a monthly stint in the nursery or toddlers? room or children's church.
+- Volunteer to work together with a kids' class at church or at VBS.
+You can take a monthly stint in the nursery or toddlers' room or children's church.